aashnstpl/tech-alchemy/backend/README.md

 # tech-alchemy
-Development is completed for building APIs with sequelize orm to connect third party APIs.
+Development is completed for building APIs with sequelize orm to integrate third party APIs.

 ## Description
 This project covers basic necessities of most APIs.